|

 Stanford Bridge

 - The Bridge Hotel WR6 6RU; Tel: 01886 812 771 website Attractive old hotel/Inn next to the original bridge at Stanford Bridge.
 Pleasant, comfortable and friendly place to drink or eat.
 Choice of 4 ales; the ones I tried were in excellent condition.
-The food choice may seem unexciting, but the food itself is home-cooked; very tasty and satisfying.
+The food choice may seem pretty standard fare, but the food itself is home-cooked; very tasty and satisfying.
 Recommended.

 Beer: